 Chances are that a huge part of what you enjoyed about your trip was actually your mindset.
 You might have found you felt more relaxed, energised, mindful, or upbeat.
 The great thing is that you can bring these experiential qualities back into your routine with you; no palm trees required.

 Cultivating a more healthy mindset can take some work and practice, but luckily, there are some tried and true techniques that can give you a solid starting point.
-You’ve heard it before, but making sure you’re getting plenty of sleep, enjoying regular exercise, eating your greens and limiting sugary and heavily processed foods, and developing a mindfulness practice are all core elements of keeping your mind in tip-top condition, and allow you to feel more relaxed and lively every day of the year.
+You’ve heard it before, but making sure you’re getting plenty of sleep, enjoying regular exercise, eating your greens and limiting sugary and heavily processed foods, and developing a mindfulness practice are all core elements of keeping your mind in tip-top condition.
+This allow you to feel more relaxed and lively every day of the year.

 Figuring out what aspects of your experience you enjoyed the most will also allow you to work on developing a similar outlook in the rest of the year.
 Did you love how chilled out you were?
 Work on letting go of stresses.
 Did you enjoy how spontaneous you can be?
 Remind yourself that every day is a new chance for an adventure, no matter how big or small.